bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 ## Basics of Modbus
-In this chapter we will introduce you to Modbus, thus we the concept of how Modbus is designed, the available object structure etc. If you are already familiar with Modbus, you can skip this chapter and directly continue with [using Modbus in StreamPipes](#using-modbus-in-streampipes).
+In this chapter we will introduce you to Modbus, i.e. we will talk the concept, how Modbus is set up, the available object structure etc. If you are already familiar with Modbus, you can skip this chapter and directly continue with [using Modbus in StreamPipes](#using-modbus-in-streampipes).
 <br>
 ###### General
-Since its foundations in 1979 Modbus has become one of the most used protocols in industrial context, which can be traced back to its simplicity.
+Since its release in 1979, Modbus has become one of the most widely used protocols in the industrial context, which can be traced back to its simplicity.
-To facilitate communication Modbus enables multiple devices connected in an Ethernet network or to the same cable to swap messages.
-As wiring type, a serial interface can be used, Modbus supports RS232 and RS485, or Ethernet.
+To facilitate communication, Modbus enables multiple devices connected in an Ethernet network or to the same cable to swap messages.
+A serial interface can be used as the wiring type, Modbus supports here RS232 and RS485.
-Consequently, Modbus can be classified as an application layer protocol in accordance with the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
+Within the [OSI model](https://en.wikipedia.org/wiki/OSI_model) Modbus is classified as an application layer protocol.
 <br>
 ###### Architecture
-Modbus uses a master-slave structure as architecture, that means we have central master which is connected to multiple slaves.
+Modbus uses a master-slave structure as architecture, i.e. we have a central master which is connected to multiple slaves.
-The master can send messages to the slaves on which they respond.
+The master can send messages to the slaves to which they respond.
 There are two message types to be distinguished:
-First one is called broadcast, in this case the server sends a message to all slaves.
+The first one is called a broadcast, in which case the server sends a message to all slaves.
 Alternatively, the master sends a message to a specific slave.
-A slave always responds to a message be it with the queried information or an error message in case the sent massage was not correct, but not on broadcasts.
-Accordingly, broadcasts are not suitable for queries.
+A slave always responds to a dedicated message (not on broadcasts), either with the queried information or with an error message if the sent massage was not correct, Accordingly, broadcasts are not suitable for queries.
 ![](/docs/blog/assets/2020-07-xx/communication_types.gif)
 <br>
 ###### Message Structure
-There exist a lot of different versions how Modbus is actually implemented with regard to the network design.
+There exist a lot of different versions of how Modbus is actually implemented in terms of network design.
-The most prominent are:
+The most used are:
  - **Modbus RTU**: used for serial communication, compact binary data representation, only machine-readable
  - **Modbus ASCII**: used for serial communication, communication uses ASCII characters, human-readable
  - **Modbus TCP/IP**: used in TCP/IP networks, connecting on port `502`, allows other protocols on the network as well